FuckDoctors/notes2/docs/notes/frontend/vue/pinia/core-concepts/plugins.md

 // this could be a different file function SecretPiniaPlugin() {
   return {
-    secret: 'the cake is a lie'
+    secret: 'the cake is a lie',
   }
 }